liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/03-configuring-the-lcs-client.markdown

 ![Figure x: You can also download the LCS client from the Connection tab inside of LCS.](../../images/lcs-client-download-connection.png)

 Super!
-Now you know all the places where you can download the LCS client.
+Now you know where to get the LCS client.
 Before you deploy it though, there are a few other things you should check.
 If you connect to the web through a proxy or need to fine-tune how the client connects to LCS, proceed to the next section.
 Otherwise, you can skip this section and move on to the section on registering the client with LCS.

 ## Preconfiguring the LCS Client [](id=preconfiguring-the-lcs-client)